fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 When something does not work, don't just guess what's wrong.
 Instead, log or use some other way of debugging.

-**NB** when you use the command _console.log_ for debugging, don't concatenate things 'the Java way' with a plus.
+**NB** As explained in part 1, when you use the command _console.log_ for debugging, don't concatenate things 'the Java way' with a plus.
 Instead of writing:

 ```js
 console.log('props value is' + props)
 ```